International-Data-Spaces-Association/IDS-RAM_4_0/documentation/2_Context_of_the_International_Data_Spaces/2_11_Contribution_of_the_IDS_to_Industry_4_0_and_the_Data_Economy.md

 The International Data Spaces initiative has established, and will continue to establish, liaisons with other initiatives, among them

 - Alliance for Internet of Things Innovation,

 - Big Data Value Association,

 - Data Market Austria,

 - Data Trading Alliance

--   eCl\@ss,
+- eCl@ss,

 - FIWARE Foundation,

+- Gaia-X AISBL

 - Industrial Internet Consortium,

 - iSHARE

 - Industrial Valuechain Initative

 - OPC Foundation,

 - Plattform Industrie 4.0,

 - Standardization Council Industrie 4.0, and

 - World Wide Web Consortium.

 Furthermore, the International Data Spaces initiative seeks collaboration and exchange of ideas with existing research and